Moussaka: three ways

 Spatula

-Heat the oven to 180 degrees
+Heat the oven to 180 degrees.

 Start by preparing the aubergine; cut each aubergine into 2cm discs.

 Add the mixed spice and cinnamon and continue to cook for 2 minutes, stirring continuously until aromatic, then stir in the tinned tomatoes, sundried tomatoes and tomato purée.
-Season with salt and pepper, mix to combine and cook for 2 mins before adding the green lentils (vegetarian and vegan option).
+Season with salt and pepper, mix to combine and cook for 2 mins before adding the green lentils (vegetarian and vegan options).

 Whilst this is cooking, prepare the béchamel.
 Begin by making a thick paste of flour and cold water, and slowly add more water until it is a thick pouring consistency.
-Skip this part for vegan option.
+Skip this part for a vegan option.

 Start with May’s top tip!